-Those "We Buy Houses" signs and mailers promising fast closings are real businesses.
-Understanding how they profit helps you decide if the trade-off works for you.
+"We Buy Houses" companies are real businesses.
+Knowing how they profit helps you decide if the trade-off is worth it.

 That gap between their offer and market value is your equity.
-On a typical Midlothian home, the difference is $100,000 to $140,000.
+On a typical Midlothian home, the difference is $100,000 to $165,000.
+Not sure what yours is worth?
+Get a free home valuation before deciding.

-Estimates assume 65% cash offer.
-Adjust commission rate above — DFW average is 5.5%.
-Your actual numbers depend on home condition, repairs needed, and current market.
+Estimates assume 65% cash offer, $2,000/month carrying costs, and $3,000 staging.
+Your actual numbers depend on home condition and current Midlothian market.

 Parents working in Dallas or Fort Worth who want more space, better schools, and master-planned community amenities.
-They're willing to commute for the lifestyle.
+They're willing to commute for the lifestyle Midlothian offers.

 Buyers who don't want to wait 6-12 months for new construction.
-They want established landscaping, mature trees, and a home they can occupy immediately.
+They want established landscaping, mature trees, and a home they can occupy immediately without construction delays.

 Your resale home is competing with 50+ builder communities.
 Here's how to win.